Embrey Dam, downstream of I-95 bridges across Rapahannock River, prior to its removal

 One challenge from dam removal - what to do with the sediment that had been trapped by the dam?
 The dam was 22 feet high when first built, but by 1998 perhaps 500,000 cubic feet of sediment had acummulated and water depth behind the dam was only 6-8 feet.8

 There has been little industry in the Rappahnnock River watershed upstream of Fredericksburg, so the level of toxic chemicals in the sediments was very low.
 They did not need to be handled as hazardous waste, but removing the dam and allowing a slug of sediments to wash downstream would have caused a substantial short-term impact on the aquatic vegetation and fish.

 The developer of the Celebrate Virginia project offered to use the sediments as fill material, reducing the cost of transport for the Corps of Engineers and increasing the amount of flat land that the real estate developer can create.
 The City of Fredericksburg finally purchased the disposal site, so the city would own the valuable real estate that would be created.

 As a result of incomplete removal or miscalculate volume, excess sediment plagued the Rappahannock River for years after removal of the Embrey Dam.
-In 2011, the local Fredericksburg paper called for the Corps to return and complete the job - at no expense to Virginia or local communities - to prevent future flooding from the barrier of sediments still remaining in the Rappahannock River.
+In 2011, the chair of the local Economic Development Authority called for the Corps to return and complete the job.
+The presumed requirement was flood control, to remove the barrier of sediments still remaining in the Rappahannock River.
 The worst case scenario is another rainfall like October 1942, when the Rappahannock River rose past the 18' flood stage and crested at over 42' high.10

 old location of Embrey Dam (note I-95 in upper left)